Bunk Gardner (judge): Early life, education, and career

 Gardner "quit school at 15 and worked in a clothing store" where he remained until he was 23, during which time he also studied law in the office of Samuel Crossland.
 Gardner gained admission to the bar in Kentucky at the age of 24, and shortly thereafter became a city judge for Mayfield, Kentucky, remaining in that office for 17 years.
 From 1916 to 1922, he was a judge of the Kentucky First District, after which he returned to private practice.
 In April 1932, he was also appointed to the board of regents of Murray College in Frankfort, Kentucky, by Governor Ruby Laffoon.

 Federal offices

 In January 1935, President Franklin D. Roosevelt appointed Gardner United States Attorney for the Western District of Kentucky.
 On March 7, 1938, Roosevelt nominated Gardner to the office of federal district judge for the Panama Canal zone, which had been vacated by the resignation of Judge Charles Harwood.
 Gardner was confirmed by the United States Senate on March 12.

-Gardner was reappointed to the seat in 1946, but in March 1948 announced his intent to retire from the seat.
+Gardner was reappointed to the seat in 1946, but in March 1948 announced his intent to retire.